Kudaes/rust_tips_and_tricks/README.md

 println!("The memory address where the variable handle is located is 0x{:p}", &handle);
 ```
 ## Arithmetic operations
 There are several ways to increment/decrement a pointer in Rust, and this is required in many situations that involve the WinAPI.
 To me, the best way to increment or decrement a pointer is by using the functions `add()` and `sub()`.
-These functions expect one single input parameter, which is the offset to calculate from the starting pointer.
+These functions expect one single input parameter, which is the offset to calculate from the starting address.

 Take into account that the final offset is different depending on the type of the pointer.
 A `add(1)` will increment by 8 bits a `*mut i8`, by 32 bits a `*mut i32` and by `size_of::<T>()` a `*mut T` pointer.
 ```rust